jeffnye-gh/majordomo/README.md

 # Majordomo - RISC-V Golden Model

-NOTE: this is not suitable as a production golden model for RISC-V. See Caveats.
+NOTE: this is not suitable as a production golden model for RISC-V.

+NOTE: See Caveats.

 Majordomo started as a fork of the Dromajo RISC-V golden model.
 The fork has been removed.
 See Credits below.

 ## Prerequisites